Shopify/sewing-kit-next/packages/plugin-rollup/README.md

 ## Usage

-Add `rollup` to your sewing-kit plugins.
+Add `rollupOpinionated` to your sewing-kit plugins.

 ```
 import {createPackage, Runtime} from '@sewing-kit/config';